Here’s to the crazy ones

-This is why technological disruption and social critique need each other.
+This is why technological disruption and social critique make such a good match.
 Social critique takes on the status quo, but by itself would erode the social order completely.
 Technology disrupts legacy institutions, but by itself has no telos.
 Social critique gives technology license to tear down and technological disruption gives critique the tools it needs to rebuild.
 Although neither puts forward a constructive vision of the future, they are enough to engender a new sort of common ground.
-The very mechanisms of change can be more lasting forms of social reality, because they do not require that things stand still.

 This sort of common ground, however, will never be enough.
 In the new common ground there is no justice, no truth, and no legitimately-held power.
 There is only disruption and change for its own sake.